 So why did I finally try durian in Singapore?
 Curiosity I suppose.
 It was one of my last stops on my 3 ½ month through Asia and I couldn’t leave without seeing what all the fuss is about.
 Could I?

 Take a Chance

-So what led me to sampling durian in Singapore?
+So what led me to sample durian in Singapore?
 My incredibly nice and convincing Chinatown Food Adventures tour guide Renee.
 While strolling through the markets we passed by a stand selling durian in Singapore and he asked if anyone had tried it.
 Being a completely western group you could hear a pin drop.
 “Do you want to?”
 He said with excitement.
 His eyes lit up as if to say “this is the best damn thing you will ever taste!”
 A small group of us were intrigued enough to say yes.